 It may not be fair, but one study conducted by the New York Public Interest Research Group found that on average, people in entry-level jobs with no college diploma were being charged 18% more annually than higher-level professionals who hold a diploma.

-Compare car insurance rates after a job change
+Compare car insurance quotes after a job change

 How do I update my car insurance after changing jobs?